 Since 1980, the Foundation has made a diverse array of program-related investments (PRIs) to extend its impact, encompassing all of the Foundation's program areas.
 The Foundation currently has a USD 180 million allocation for this purpose, which is available for investments that advance specific programmatic strategies of the Foundation, while maintaining preservation of its capital to serve future needs.
 The Foundation has made loans, guarantees, and equity investments.
 It has the ability to make both PRIs and other types of mission-related investments from its USD 180 million capital allocation; to date all of its investments have been structured as PRIs as the most suitable tool to achieve its programmatic objectives.

-Deutsche Bank's impact investing activities are concentrated in community development and microfinance, and are carried out by the bank's New York City-based Community Development Finance Group.
-In the U.S., Deutsche Bank has invested more than USD 1 billion in community development, which includes affordable housing, green real estate, new business development, and support services.
-Internationally, Deutsche Bank has provided loans, sub-debt, guarantees, and other financial products to microcredit institutions since 1997 and currently manages five microfinance funds totaling approximately USD 200 million.
-In addition, Deutsche Bank has a community development loan and investment portfolio of USD 400 million.
-Separately, the Deutsche Bank Americas Foundation has an USD 8.8 million program-related investment portfolio, which supports social enterprises in education, housing, environment, and community development throughout the world.
+Deutsche Bank’s impact investing activities are concentrated in community development and microfinance, and are carried out by the bank’s New York City-based Community Development Finance Group.
+Over the last 16 years, Deutsche Bank has placed over USD 2 billion of social capital, recognizing less than USD 11 million in write-offs.
+In the U.S., Deutsche Bank has invested more than USD 1.2 billion in community development, which includes affordable housing, green real estate, new business development, and support services.
+Internationally, Deutsche Bank has provided loans, sub-debt, guarantees, and other financial products to microcredit institutions since 1997 and currently manages six microfinance funds totaling over USD 200 million.
+In addition, Deutsche Bank has a community development loan and investment portfolio of USD 550 million.
+Separately, the Deutsche Bank Americas Foundation has an USD 10.1 million program-related investment portfolio, which supports social enterprises in education, housing, environment, and community development throughout the world.

-Stichting DOEN, or DOEN Foundation, was set up in 1991 by the Dutch Postcode Lottery.
-DOEN Foundation's ambition is to help build a sustainable world in which everyone can make a contribution.
-DOEN actively seeks enterprising people and organizations who can contribute to this mission.
-DOEN finds these pioneers within three new themes: Climate Change, Culture & Cohesion, and The New Economy, and frequently supports them at the outset of inspiring initiatives by issuing subsidies, providing a loan or equity investments, and also increasing their interconnectedness in the various parties in its network.
-DOEN Foundation funds initiatives from annual contributions received under long term contracts from its founder, the Dutch Postcode Lottery, and the two other Dutch charity lotteries, the BankGiro lottery and the Friends Lottery.
+Stichting DOEN, or the DOEN Foundation, was set up in 1991 by the Dutch Postcode Lottery.
+The DOEN Foundation’s aim is to build a green, socially-inclusive, and creative society by tapping into diverse entrepreneurs and organizations committed to this mission.
+DOEN supports the early efforts of entrepreneurs operating within two themes, Green and Inclusive Economy (e.g. Climate Change, Designing New Economy and Social Entrepreneurship) and Culture and Cohesion, by providing subsidies, loans, and/or equity investments.
+The foundation also helps connect pioneers with other parties and resources in its network.
+The DOEN Foundation funding comes from annual contributions received under long-term contracts from its founder, the Dutch Postcode Lottery, and the two other Dutch charity lotteries, the BankGiro lottery and the Friends Lottery.

-The impact investing activities of DOEN Foundation total approximately USD 180 million and are concentrated in the areas of micro, small, and medium enterprise financing, fair trade, renewable energy, and social ventures.
-Portions of DOEN's impact investments are carried out through its own investment fund, DOEN Participaties BV.
+The impact investing activities of DOEN Foundation total approximately USD 180 million and are concentrated in the areas of fair trade, renewable energy, social ventures, and micro, small, and medium enterprise financing.
+Portions of DOEN’s impact investments are carried out through its own investment fund, DOEN Participaties BV.
 Investees in this fund include Tendris Holding, two green venture capital funds within Start Green, and Gray Ghost Social Ventures DOEN, a social venture fund that invests in transformative, scalable, and high impact, socially conscious business opportunities.
 DOEN is also an investor in ProCredit Group, a group of 21 microfinance banks; Progreso Fund, an agricultural trade finance facility; and several SME investment funds, such as Agora Ventures in Nicaragua and Business Partners International in Africa.

 Enterprise Community Partners is a leading provider of the development capital and expertise it takes to create decent, affordable homes and rebuild communities.
 For 30 years, Enterprise has introduced neighborhood solutions through public-private partnerships with financial institutions, governments, community organizations, and others that share its vision to create vibrant communities.
-Enterprise has raised and invested more than USD 11 billion in equity, grants and loans to help build or preserve nearly 300,000 affordable rental and for-sale homes.
-Enterprise leads research and undertakes policy advocacy work in U.S. community development, and investment in affordable housing, green retrofits, and community facilities across the U.S with support from its two subsidiaries Enterprise Community Investment and Enterprise Community Loan Fund.
+Enterprise has raised and invested more than USD 13.9 billion in equity, grants, and loans to help build or preserve nearly 300,000 affordable rental and for-sale homes.
+Enterprise leads research and undertakes policy advocacy work in U.S. community development and investment in affordable housing, green retrofits, and community facilities across the U.S with support from its two subsidiaries Enterprise Community Investment and Enterprise Community Loan Fund (ECLF).

 Read a profile of an Esmee Fairbairn Foundation impact investment >